• Skip to primary navigation

 • 0.5 - 1 teaspoon chili oil or add as much as desired (optional)

-• Β½ teaspoon white granulated sugar or cane sugar (optional)
+• ยฝ teaspoon white granulated sugar or cane sugar (optional)

-• Β½ teaspoon ginger peeled and thinly sliced (optional)
+• ยฝ teaspoon ginger peeled and thinly sliced (optional)

-• Β½ teaspoon red pepper flakes for a spicy version (optional)
+• ยฝ teaspoon red pepper flakes for a spicy version (optional)

 Instructions

 • In a small bowl, combine regular soy sauce, black vinegar and sesame oil and mix well.
-This is your base sauce.
+This is your sauce base.

-• Next pick and choose from the above suggested additions and mix those in the base.
-You can also add all of the suggestions and the sauce will taste incredible!
-Enjoy with cooked store-bought or homemade dumplings.
+• Next add all or some of the above suggested additions you like and mix it into the sauce base.
+Enjoy with cooked store-bought or homemade dumplings!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!